gullerya/data-tier/README.md

 Yet, this one comes with API breaking changes as it is reflecting somewhat different approach to the architecture or data binding in web applications.
 Read more on [this new API page](https://github.com/gullerya/data-tier/blob/master/new-readme.md).

+> IMPORTANT!
+At some point of the first quarter of 2019 the non-ES6 module distribution will be removed from the `data-tier` and will be no longer supported in the following versions.

 #### Versions ([full changelog](https://github.com/gullerya/data-tier/blob/master/docs/changelog.md))

 * __0.6.21__